alsitebro/Avo-AspNet-Identity-MongoDB/README.md

 This work was inspired by projects previously supported by [InspectorIT](https://github.com/InspectorIT/MongoDB.AspNet.Identity) and [g0t4](https://github.com/g0t4/aspnet-identity-mongo).

-I would like to thank them for the work they've already done, which inspired this project.
+I would like to thank them for the work they've already done.